 Regardless of which fast learning techniques you use, it’s important to practice your Russian skills daily.

 It can be tempting to study for hours one day and then wait a few days to study again.
 The problem with this is that your skills will backslide during your time away from learning, thereby slowing down your learning progress.

-7. Find a native speaker to interact with.
+7. Find a Native Speaker to Interact With

 Interacting with native speakers is a quick way to improve your skills.
 Speaking with Russians will improve your pronunciation, speaking and listening.
 A written pen pal relationship can also improve your reading and writing.

-8. Use a targeted program.
+8. Use a Targeted Program

 There are a number of targeted learning programs that promise fast results.
 When used in combination with authentic learning materials, targeted programs can be a helpful way to put your learning into overdrive.